-where $\bm{r}$ and $\bm{r}_i=(x_i,y_i,z_i)$ are the field position and the position of $i-$th particle, respectively.
+where $\bm{r}$ and $\bm{r}_i$ are the field position and the position of $i-$th particle, respectively.
 Here, we adopt

-For all the results presented here, we adopt width $w=6a_{\rm min}$ and calculated all fields on a square grid of lattice constant $0.5 a_{\rm min}$.
-To satisfy the boundary conditions on the wall, mirrored copies of the particle configurations are required on each side of the wall before applying the coarse-graining methods \cite{ries2014}.
+For all the results presented here, we adopt a width of $w=6a_{\rm min}$.
+To satisfy the boundary conditions on the wall, mirrored copies of the particle configurations are required on each side of the wall before applying the coarse-grained methods \cite{ries2014}.
 In Fig. \ref{fig:2b}, we visualize the local volume fraction $\phi$ in a region below the impactor (see Fig. \ref{fig:2a}).